Efficient-Computing-Lab/kubeflow-mlops-architecture/k3s-mlops-installation/ansible_scripts/README.md

 ansible-playbook -i hosts install_k3s_master.yaml -vvv
 ```

-This playbook executes the `master/install.sh` script on the Raspberry Pi defined as `raspberrypies-master` in the hosts file.
+This playbook executes the `master/install.sh` script on the machine defined as `master` in the hosts file.
 The output of this script is the join token, which will be copied to your local machine within the `worker` folder.

 ## Install K3s workers